tlswg/tls13-spec/draft-ietf-tls-tls13.md

 illegal_parameter
 : A field in the handshake was incorrect or inconsistent with other fields.
-This alert is used for errors which conform to the formal protocol syntax but are otherwise incorrect, such as a DHE share that is equal to p - 1 or is of different length than required for the group.
+This alert is used for errors which conform to the formal protocol syntax but are otherwise incorrect.

 unknown_ca
 : A valid certificate chain or partial chain was received, but the